-- Lancet Neurology published the first known case of Guillain-Barre syndrome (GBS) in a COVID-19 patient.
+- New: A case report of MRI-proven myositis associated with COVID-19 infection from France was published in Annals of the Rheumatic diseases.
+The patient initially presented with generalized muscle weakness with no fever, became febrile on day 4, required oxygen supplementation on day 7 of presentation and remained in critical condition at the time of publication.70 - Lancet Neurology published the first known case of Guillain-Barre syndrome (GBS) in a COVID-19 patient.
 A 61 year-old female from Wuhan presented with ascending bilateral lower extremity weakness without initial fever, respiratory or GI symptoms.
 LP showed elevated protein and normal cells.
 EMG showed absent F-waves.
 All these findings are consistent with early findings of GBS.
 Patient received an IVIG course.
 8 days later, she developed a fever and a dry cough, and tested positive for CoV-2.
 She was treated with arbidol, lopinavir, and ritonavir.
-She was discharged on day 30 with full strength and return of reflexes. - In Neurology, a group in Spain reported two cases of Miller Fisher syndrome (MFS) and polyneuritis cranialis, respectively.
+She was discharged on day 30 with full strength and return of reflexes.71 - In Neurology, a group in Spain reported two cases of Miller Fisher syndrome (MFS) and polyneuritis cranialis, respectively.
 The first patient, a 50 year-old man developed the cardinal features of MFS (ataxia, areflexia and ophthalmoparesis) 5 days after the onset of flu-like illness.
-He was found to have antibodies positive GD1b and albuminocytologic dissociation.
+He was found to have positive GD1b antibodies and albuminocytologic dissociation.
 He was treated with IVIG for 5 days on the fifth day of his neurological symptoms, resulting in complete recovery, save for residual anosmia and ageusia.
 The second patient, a 39 year-old man presented with bilateral abducens palsies, ageusia and areflexia, 3 days after diarrhea and fever.
-While albuminocytological dissociation was present, anti-ganglioside antibodies testing was not performed.
-Patient was treated with acetaminophen and made a complete recovery.58 - Three hospitals in Northern Italy reported a series of 5 COVID-19 cases who presented with GBS symptoms 5-10 days after onset of respiratory symptoms.
-Four had paraparesis progressing to tetraparesis/plegia and 1 had facial diplegia.
-Antiganglioside antibodies were negative in all tested patients.
-Albuminocytological dissociation was demonstrated in 3/5 patients.
-CSF was negative for CoV-2 PCR in all patients.
-Three had an axonal variant whereas 2 had demyelinating features on EMG.
-All received IVIG, one had plasmapheresis in addition.
-At 4 weeks, 2 patients were still mechanically ventilated.
-1 was discharged and 2 were undergoing physical rehabilitation.59
+While albuminocytological dissociation was present. anti-ganglioside antibodies testing was not performed.
+Patient was treated with acetaminophen and made a complete recovery.72